HadrienNU/GLE_AnalysisEM/doc/index.rst

 Welcome to GLE_AnalysisEM's documentation!
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
+This project is implementation of Expectation-Maximumization algorithm for the inference of Generalized Langevin Equations.

 .. toctree::
    :maxdepth: 2